ritaturk/xenko-docs/manual/physics/rigid-body.md

 Now you've created a Rigidbody for a sphere, the sphere and ground plane are ready to interact with each other.
 Run your game and you can see how the sphere is affected by gravity and collides with the plane.

-## How to handle collision events

-Show example

 ## Rigid body properties

 Property              | Description